Reading: Angles and Cuts

 In this scene the main focus is on the car containing Morpheus, Trinity and the key maker.
 However, we see the car from just about every angle imaginable.
 There are many other characters interacting with the main car.
 Through match on actions we can see the car’s actions from the point of view of every character.
 This makes the scene much more interesting and exciting.
 If we only could see the car chase scene from any one character we would lose a lot of interesting shots and would not be able to clearly see exactly what is happening with the other characters.

-A similar but different film technique that can be used to enhance a match cut is the camera placement itself.
+A similar but different film technique, described in the second movie on camera angels, can be used to enhance a match cut is the camera placement itself.
 The placement of the camera decides the viewpoint.
 Different viewpoints can display different moods.
 If a single character is showing emotion for example, often times the camera is close up on the face, while if there is a group shot it has to be zoomed out.
 The camera angle and size of the shot is everything in the mind of a director.
 With close attention to the way a shot is sized and structured as well as editing them together to display a match on action is critical for developing an effective scene.
 Alfred Hitchcock was a director who, among many things, was famous for his work with camera angles.
 This scene from Psycho makes use of many different types of camera angles coupled with match cuts.